Postgraduate research (PhD)

 Submitting your application

+Please submit your application through the College online application system.
 There is no application fee.

-You should expect to receive a decision on your application within 8-10 weeks of the application arriving in the Department.
+You should expect to receive a decision on your application within 12 weeks of the application arriving in the Department.

 If you have have applied for PhD in two different departments your application is processed in parallel.
 It will be sent to both your first and second choices for consideration at the same time.